 - The quality of the causal evidence presented in this study is moderate.
 This means we have confidence that the effects estimated in this study are attributable at least in part to WIA programs.
 However, as in any nonexperimental study, other factors not accounted for in the analysis might have contributed to the estimated effects.

-Features of the Workforce Investment Act (WIA)
+The Workforce Investment Act (WIA)

 Passed in 1998, the Workforce Investment Act introduced a one-stop service delivery system (now referred to as American Job Centers) to provide WIA services and other workforce services in the same location.
 WIA services can be categorized into three levels: (1) core services, which include outreach, job search and placement assistance, and labor market information; (2) intensive services, which include comprehensive assessments, development of individual employment plans, counseling, and career planning; and (3) training services, which include occupational and basic skills training.
 All WIA participants are eligible to receive core services.
 Once individuals receive core services, staff may recommend that they receive intensive services.
 Some participants may then receive training.
 The WIA Adult Program targets all adults, with priority to low-income adults where funds are limited.
 The WIA Dislocated Worker program targets individuals who have lost their jobs.